Back to blog

 You can even implement exciting year round campaigns that promote and encourage social recognition.

 It’s important that leadership is intentional about providing social recognition and encouraging others to follow.
-After all, the majority of employees — 58% — believe more recognition would improve their relationship with their manager, and 44% of employees value recognition from leaders above the manager level.
+After all, the majority of employees — 58% — believe more recognition would improve their relationship with their manager.
 To ensure your leaders serve as the backbone of your social recognition program, train them on its value and best practices.

 Tools for social recognition